RKL13/SQL_challenges/README.md

 	+ One can order by several contradictory sorting order ex: (ORDER BY x ASC, y DESC) [id_10351.sql](https://github.com/RKL13/SQL_challenges/blob/main/GoogleTrack/Difficulty_Hard/id_10351.sql)

 	+ Date difference with ex : WHERE created_at BETWEEN '2020-02-10'::DATE - 30 * INTERVAL '1 day' AND '2020-02-10' [id_2004.sql](https://github.com/RKL13/SQL_challenges/blob/main/MetaFacebookTrack/Difficulty_Easy/id_2004.sql)

+	+ If ask for 2 last in a rank, rank from bottom to top so you can filter top 2 (for instance).

+	+ If ask for "top" or "bottom" need a rank no matter what (count can fool would have to be ranked).

+	+ Careful with "to the closetst integer" round might not work if the computation is not ::numeric converted ::numeric does provide actual decimals etc vs sql that automatically round up in case so round(a/b::numeric, 0) != round(a/b, 0)

 + ##### Special Mention Challenges :trophy: